zheksoon/dioma/README.md

 // The same instance of Query is used for each of them requestUser.query === requestUser.request.query;
 ```

+Resolution scope instances can be cross-referenced by the [async injection](#async-injection-and-circular-dependencies) without any issues.

 ## Injection with arguments